 National Savings Certificates(NSC) is a Govt. of India Bond, it is basically used for small saving and income tax saving investments in India.
 NSC is a part of the postal savings system of Indian Posts.
 This can be purchased from any Post office in India.
 These are issued for five and ten year maturity and can be pledged to banks as collateral for availing loans.
 The holder gets the tax benefit under Section 80C of Income Tax Act, 1961.
 Current rate of return is 8.5%.
 Trusts and HUF cannot invest in NSC.
 There is no upper limit for investments.
 Returns of NSC are taxable.
 However, no Tax is deducted at source.

 Systematic Investment Plan (SIP) is process of investing a fixed sum, regularly, in a mutual fund scheme.
 It allows you to buy units each month on a particular date, so you can implement a savings plan.
 The main advantage of SIP is rupee cost averaging.
 Unlike PF and NSC, SIP is not a product.
 SIP is just a mode of investment in a mutual fund.
 Essentially regular investment in a mutual fund is a SIP.
 An investor can invest in open ended Equity Fund or an ELSS (EQUITY LINKED SAVINGS SCHEME or TAX SAVING) fund.
 SIP has a history of mitigating risk and offering high double digit returns.
 An investor can start a SIP in an ELSS fund to save tax and earn higher returns.
-Anymore information on this can be sought from the best mutual fund distributor, Mutualfundwala.
+Anymore information on this can be sought from the best mutual fund advisor and distributor, Mutualfundwala.

 Provident Fund (PF).
 All of us have heard of PPF (Public Provident Fund) and EPF (Employee provident Fund).
 There is essentially no difference between the two.
 Both are part of retirement planning.
 EPF is When an employee gets a part of his salary deducted with an equal contribution from his employer.
 Normally 12% of basic salary automatically goes into PF account.
 And employer has to contribute 12% too.
 However, an employee can contribute higher than 12% but the employer contributing over 12% is his choice.
 Maturity amount of EPF is paid either at retirement or resignation.
 Current rate of interest in EPF is 8.5%.